-With lunch out of the way (and exceptionally delish it was), the plan was to backtrack to Wild Saffron, pick up something for dinner for the next two nights followed by a flying visit to base camp to put the tucker in the fridge before setting out to taste some more.
+With lunch out of the way (and exceptionally delish it was), the plan was to backtrack to Wild Saffron and pick up something for dinner for the next two nights.

+We'd follow that with a flying visit to base camp to put the tucker in the fridge before setting out to taste some more.